llm-bible/llm-bible.github.io/_publications/pham2024graph.markdown

 bibkey: pham2024graph
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.13594"}
-tags: ['Training Techniques', 'Model Architecture', 'RAG', 'GPT', 'Applications']
+tags: ['GPT', 'Applications', 'RAG', 'Model Architecture', 'Training Techniques']
 ---
 In this paper, we focus on task-specific question answering (QA).
 To this end, we introduce a method for generating exhaustive and high-quality training